-Easy Access to Painkiller Prescriptions
+Easy Access to A Painkiller Prescription

 To understand the current media uproar surrounding the conviction of Hsiu-Ying “Lisa” Tseng on murder charges, it is important to understand the circumstances surrounding her situation.
 Hsiu-Ying was a doctor operating out of a strip mall clinic in Rowland Heights.
 She was prosecuted for the murder of three of her young patients, who had all died of overdoses on the medication she had prescribed them.
-The prosecution pointed out that many of her patients drove long distances to her office, because of the ease with which they were able to obtain high strength narcotic prescriptions from her.
-She took cash payments, and was accused of not performing sufficient medical examinations of her patients before providing them with prescriptions.
-She was also notified more than a dozen times of the deaths of her patients, but failed to change her prescribing practices.
-The case was a landmark for the medical community, because while doctors being charged with criminal cases over their prescribing practices is not a new thing, this was the first time a murder conviction was handed down.
+The prosecution pointed out that many of her patients drove long distances to her office, because of the ease with which they were able to obtain high-strength narcotic prescriptions from her.
+She took cash payments and was accused of not performing sufficient medical examinations of her patients before providing them with prescriptions.
+She was also notified more than a dozen times of the deaths of her patients but failed to change her prescribing practices.
+The case was a landmark for the medical community because while doctors being charged with criminal cases over their prescribing practices is not a new thing, this was the first time a murder conviction was handed down.
 Hsiu-Ying received 30 years to life for the murders.

-Unfortunately, Hsiu-Ying Tseng is not the only avenue that drug seeking patients have at their disposal when it comes to receiving powerful narcotics through a doctors office.
+Unfortunately, Hsiu-Ying Tseng is not the only avenue that drug-seeking patients have at their disposal when it comes to receiving powerful narcotics through a doctor’s office.
 The increased media attention has placed the spotlight on just how easy it is for potential addicts to get their hands on addictive drugs through seemingly legitimate sources.

-Painkiller Prescriptions Are Just The Start
+A Painkiller Prescription Is Just The Start

 While there is less stigma surrounding prescription painkillers like Oxycontin, they are just as strong and more consistently so, as non-prescription opiates like heroin.
 The path from prescription painkillers to this point, is actually a very quick one.
 While it is more common for individuals who already have a habit of abusing drugs to seek out an illegitimate doctor like Hsiu-Ying, it is not uncommon for an individual to find themselves with a narcotic prescription following a legitimate surgery.
 Narcotics are prescribed for everything from wisdom teeth removal to non-specific pain following a car accident.
 Finding oneself with a prescription for these types of drugs without any desire to abuse them is pretty standard in one of these situations.
 When the patient begins taking the drug though, the euphoria associated with even legitimately prescribed opiates can make them seek out their continuing use even after a prescription has ended.
 This can lead to someone seeking out a doctor like Hsiu-Ying in order to continue receiving the drugs.